 From Star Trek: Theurgy Wiki

 Lieutenant Commander Vivian Martin grew up with her twin brother, Salem Martin, in a town nestled in the alpine peaks of the planet Edessa.
 For most of their lives, the Martin twins had little contact with their mother, as she spent most of her time away, running cargo between planets.
-The pair was mostly raised by their father who would take them into the Edessian capital, Providence, where they would be able to meet many travellers and Starfleet members who carried with them stories of other planets.
+The pair were mostly raised by their father who would take them into the Edessian capital, Providence, where they would be able to meet many travellers and Starfleet members who carried with them stories of other planets.
 From the dragons of Berengaria VII to the Wraiths of Dakala, Vivian was fascinated by them all and would dig up information about other worlds in her spare time, hoping one day to venture to those worlds herself.

 At the age of 16 in 2363, a Starfleet recruiter visited Edessa and spoke to Vivian’s class.
 Seeing potential in herself in Starfleet, Vivian applied in 2365 and was accepted that same year.
 She did surprisingly well at the Academy, displaying a knack for fields in planetary science.
 While she was able to handle the workload, she was never able to develop personal relationships too deeply, and moved through a few paramours who did not remain as such for very long due to Vivian’s use of her time.